What Is Fluorescence Microscopy All About?

 Turn on the Light—Excitation and Emission!

 A fluorophore is the ‘thing’ that generates the fluorescence in your sample.
 Hang on to your pipette, here comes the physics!!
-A fluorophore is a molecule in which light of a particular wavelength (a photon) can be absorbed by an electron (See Figure 1).1 As a consequence, this electron jumps to a higher energy level (an orbital further away from the atom nucleus).
-The electron, and consequently the atom and the molecule containing it, becomes excited.
+A fluorophore is a molecule in which light of a particular wavelength (a photon) can be absorbed by an electron (See Figure 1).
+As a consequence, this electron jumps to a higher energy level (an orbital further away from the atom nucleus).
+The electron, and consequently the atom and the molecule containing it, become excited.
 This process is called excitation.

 The excited high-energy state, however, is unstable and the electron will quickly (i.e., nanoseconds) revert to its ground state.
 In order to fit into its ground energy state, the energy previously absorbed must now be dissipated.
 This is done mostly (but not entirely!) as fluorescence.
 Due to this “mostly”, the emitted photon has a somewhat longer wavelength (lower energy) than the photon that excited the fluorophore.
 This process is known as emission.